-In addition to the 5 core papers, in order to major in Design you must complete the elective paper Design Thinking (15 points) and you choose 1 elective paper from the list below, or from elsewhere in the university:
+In addition to the 5 core papers, in order to major in Design you must complete the elective paper Design for Business (15 points) and you choose 1 elective paper from the list below, or from elsewhere in the university:

-Over the next 2 years, you will gain an understanding of how to apply creative techniques to business, design effective business processes, foster innovative and entrepreneurial thinking and examine the links between effective design and sustainable business practices.
+Over the next two years, you learn to apply creative techniques to business, design effective business processes, foster innovative and entrepreneurial thinking and examine the links between effective design and sustainable business practices.